mahmoudimus/ac/docs/public/concepts/conditions.md

  In the above example the general page will be displayed if the `isEnabled` add-on property is set to `true`.
 All entities other than `addon` depend on context.
 For example, if you add a web panel with an issue entity condition to some issue view, then the condition will be checked against the properties of the currently displayed issue.

+## <a name="remote"></a>Remote conditions

+A remote condition is a condition which is implemented as an add-on resource.
+Upon evaluation, the Atlassian application issues a request to the remote resource and expects a response which specifies whether to show or hide the module feature.

+**NOTE:** The use of remote conditions is discouraged in favor of [Entity property conditions](#entity-property).

+Remote conditions are URLs and must start with either 'http' or '/', and return a 200 HTTP response code with a JSON body containing the boolean ```shouldDisplay``` field.

+    {
+        "shouldDisplay": false
+    }

+The following module declaration exemplifies the use of a remote condition.

+    {
+        "name": "My Addon",
+        "modules": {
+            "generalPages": [
+                {
+                    "conditions": [
+                        {
+                            "condition": "/condition/onlyBettyCondition"
+                        }
+                    ]
+                }
+            ]
+        }
+    }

+The add-on can pass parameters to the remote condition as URL query parameters.
+Remote condition has request authentication information passed through as a header, rather than as a query string parameter.

+If there is an error communicating with the remote resource (for example, the request timeout period of 10 seconds elapses with no response), then the failure will be logged and the condition will be evaluated as `false`.